Shaheen Bagh protest: Protest art

-Shaheen Bagh protestors and volunteers utilized protest art extensively.
+Shaheen Bagh protestors and volunteers utilised protest art extensively.
 The protest area was covered in murals, graffiti, posters and banners.
 A number of scale models were installed, including one of a detention camp, symbolically depicting those used as a consequence of the NRC in Assam.
 A miniature replica of India Gate bore the names of those killed during the anti-CAA protests across India.
-Protestors built a 40 ft iron welded structure in the shape of India, painted with the message "Hum Bharat ke log CAA-NPR-NRC nahi maante" (English: We the people of India reject CAA-NPR-NRC).
+Protestors built a 40 ft iron welded structure in the shape of India, painted with the message Hum Bharat ke log CAA-NPR-NRC nahi maante (We the people of India reject CAA-NPR-NRC).
 Hundreds of paper boats with the words of Hum Dekhenge (We will witness), a poem of resistance, were arranged as a heart and dwarfed by a tank representing state oppression.
 Posters proclaimed that the protesters were a bouquet, and not the lotus, the symbol of the ruling Bharatiya Janata Party.

 Volunteers contributing to this outsider art included students from Delhi University, JMI, Jadavpur University and University of Hyderabad.
 A reading area called "Read for Revolution" had been set up with hundreds of crowd-sourced books as well as writing materials, drawing allusions to the JMI attack in which police forced themselves into the university's library and assaulted those inside.
 On 17 January, a bus stop was converted into a library named after Fatima Sheikh and Savitribai Phule, which provided material on the country's constitution, revolution, racism, fascism, oppression and various social issues.

 Speeches, lectures and shayari poetry readings took place.
 Lines of poetry and nazm of revolutionary poets such as Faiz Ahmad Faiz, Pash, Habib Jalib, Muhammad Iqbal and Ramdhari Singh Dinkar were recited.
 Inter-faith prayers were held.
 Scriptures from the Geeta, the Bible, and the Quran were read, and Gurbani was held.
 Many street peddlers came to the site, including balloon vendors and chaatwallas (people cooking chaat from carts), giving the area a "lightness of festivity".
 Nearby eating establishments in Shaheen Bagh saw an influx of people with an increase in political conversations.

 At the main protest tent in Shaheen Bagh, between 2 and 8 February 2020, a musical and cultural event called 'Artists Against Communalism' was held in solidarity with anti-CAA protest.
 Performers included Shubha Mudgal, T. M. Krishna, Madan Gopal Singh, Prateek Kuhad and Anushka Manchanda, and musical groups Advaita, Peter Cat Recording Co. and Rajasthani folk troupe Kutle Khan.
 Mudgal performed the song "Hamari Khwaishon ka Naam Inquilab Hain" (My dream is my revolution) and "Main nahin janta, main nahin manta" (I refuse to acknowledge, I refuse to accept) by Habib Jalib.
 Rapper Sumit Roy performed his viral rap music "Poorna Swaraj" (Complete freedom) and poet Amir Aziz recited "Main Inkaar Karta Hoon" (I refuse).